odysseasb12/odysseasb12.github.io/_pages/about.md

 ![University of Birmingham Logo](/images/Screenshot from 2024-04-08 18-16-47.png){: .align-right width="250px"}

-3-years course in Mechanical Engineering (BEng).
+I Completed the Mechanical Engineering (BEng) degree programme.

-I achieved a first with an overall GPA of 3.75 or 70%.
+Achieved a first class grade with an overall GPA of 3.75 or 70%.
 Particularly exceeded in modules such as:
 Engineering Mathematics, Electrical Engineering, Mechanical Design, Integrated Design Projects,